 In the early stages of the injury, apply the principles of P.R.I.C.E to reduce inflammation in the area and to reduce pain.
 This includes possibly using a collar for a short period of a day or two, relative rest (some minimal movement, not NO movement) and cold therapy.

-Applying cold therapy can help relieve pain and inflammation in the first 24-48 hours.
+Apply cold therapy for 10 minutes every hour for 48 hours initially.
+This helps stop any bleeding in the muscles, relieve pain and inflammation.
 Do not apply ice directly to the skin as it can cause ice burns but use a wet towel or better still a commercially available ice pack.
-Cold can be applied for 10 minutes every hour initially.
-This will help stop any bleeding in the muscles, reduce pain, reduce inflammation and have a muscle relaxing effect when the ice is removed.

 Your Doctor may choose to prescribe painkillers or anti-inflammatories, such as ibuprofen or diclofenac sodium (voltarol).
 These will reduce pain in the area and hopefully encourage the muscles to relax which will allow for more movement and therefore better recovery.